Introduction

 The fact that Paul goes on in this verse to say that we were all made to drink of one Spirit.
 (1 Corinthians 12:13) This supports the idea that the Spirit here is not the one doing the baptizing but is Himself poured out upon the believers.

-Is it wrong to understand Paul here as teaching that “by one Spirit…” were baptized into Christ?
+Is it wrong to understand Paul here as teaching that “by one Spirit…” we were baptized into Christ?

 Why do you say this baptism was a cleansing?